glaogideonelorm/ug-match/README.md

 ## Features

-- **Fuzzy Matching:** Utilizes `fuzz.token_sort_ratio` from FuzzyWuzzy to handle minor misspellings and omissions.
+- **Fuzzy Matching:** Uses `fuzz.token_sort_ratio` from FuzzyWuzzy to allow for minor misspellings and omissions.
-- **Customizable Threshold:** The default matching threshold is set to 80 (this can be adjusted in the source code).
+- **Customizable Threshold:** The default matching threshold is set to 80 (modifiable in the source code).
-- **Command-Line Arguments:** Allows users to specify input and output file names via command-line flags without editing the source code.
+- **Command-Line Arguments:** Specify input and output file names without modifying the code.
-- **User-Friendly:** Simply place your Excel file in the project root directory and run the script.
+- **User-Friendly:** Simply drop your Excel file in the project root directory and run the script.

 ## Dependencies

-This project requires the following Python libraries:
+The project requires the following Python libraries:

-- **pandas** – For reading and writing Excel files.
+- **pandas:** For reading and writing Excel files.
-- **fuzzywuzzy** – For performing fuzzy string matching.
+- **fuzzywuzzy:** For performing fuzzy string matching.
-- **python-Levenshtein** – Enhances the performance of fuzzy matching.
+- **python-Levenshtein:** Speeds up fuzzy matching calculations.
-- **openpyxl** – For writing output Excel files in XLSX format.
+- **openpyxl:** For writing output Excel files in XLSX format.
-- **xlrd** – For reading input Excel files in XLS format.
+- **xlrd:** For reading input Excel files in XLS format.
-- **argparse** – (Built-in) For parsing command-line arguments.
+- **argparse:** (Built-in) For command-line argument parsing.

 ## Installation